signalstickers/signalstickers/README.md

 `tags` and `source` are not currently implemented, but if you remember where you got the sticker pack, and want to add keywords, feel free!

+> Note: if your sticker pack is NSFW, add the key:value `"nsfw": true` to your JSON PR.

 ## Q&A

 ### How can I crate a sticker pack?